mitogen-hq/mitogen/docs/api.rst

     Remove all entries mentioning ``site-packages`` or ``Extras`` from the system path.
-Used primarily for testing on OS X within a virtualenv, where OS X bundles some ancient version of the :py:mod:`six` module.
+Used primarily for testing on OS X within a virtualenv, where OS X bundles some ancient version of the :mod:`six` module.

 .. currentmodule:: mitogen.utils
 .. function:: log_to_file (path=None, io=False, level='INFO')

-    Install a new :py:class:`logging.Handler` writing applications logs to the filesystem.
+    Install a new :class:`logging.Handler` writing applications logs to the filesystem.
 Useful when debugging slave IO problems.

     Parameters to this function may be overridden at runtime using environment